-Salisbury Steak is the perfect easy meal to throw into your crockpot!
-Beef patties and mushrooms are smothered in a flavorful and comforting brown gravy.
-Serve over a pile of mashed potatoes for an added bit of comfort!
+Salisbury Steak is the perfect meal to throw into your crock pot!
+Tender beef patties and mushrooms are smothered in a flavorful and comforting brown gravy.
+Serve this beef recipe over a pile of mashed potatoes for an added bit of comfort!

 Typically ground beef is used to make Salisbury Steak, but any type of ground meat can be used as a replacement (especially if you are hoping to make the recipe leaner).
 Mixed into the meat is an assortment of other ingredients, such as cracker or bread crumbs, seasonings and sometimes onions or peppers.